Vinh: History

 Vinh was originally known as Ke Van.
 Later, this successively became Ke Vinh, Vinh Giang, Vinh Doanh, and then Vinh Thi.
 Eventually, in 1789, the official name became simply Vinh, probably under European influence.
 The name has remained the same ever since.
 At various times, Vinh has been of considerable military and political significance.
 The Vietnamese nation began in the north, and only gradually expanded to cover its current territories – as such, Vinh was sometimes seen as a "gateway to the south".

 The Tây Sơn dynasty (1788–1802) is believed to have considered Vinh as a possible capital of Vietnam, but the short duration of the dynasty meant that any plans did not come to fruition.
 Tây Sơn interest in the city did, however, result in considerable construction and development there.
 Under French rule of Vietnam, Vinh was further developed as an industrial center, and became well known for its factories.

 Historically, Vinh and its surrounding areas have often been important centers of rebellion and revolutionary activity.
 In the 19th century and the early 20th century, the city was the center of several prominent uprisings against the French.
 In addition, a number of notable revolutionary figures were born in or near the city of Vinh, including Nguyễn Du, Phan Bội Châu, Trần Trọng Kim, Nguyễn Thị Minh Khai, and Hồ Chí Minh.

 The city of Vinh was once the site of a number of significant historic sites, particularly an ancient citadel.
 Over the years, however, Vinh has been extensively damaged in a number of wars.
-In the 1950s, fighting between the French colonial powers and the Việt Minh resistance forces destroyed much of the city, and further damage was done by United States bombing in the Vietnam War.
+In the first Indochina war during 1950s, fighting between the French colonial powers and the Việt Minh resistance forces destroyed much of the city, and further damage was done by United States bombing in the Vietnam War.
 As such, little of the original city remains today.
 The reconstruction of Vinh borrowed heavily on Soviet and East German ideas about town planning, and was conducted with considerable East German assistance – the city is noted for its wide streets and its rows of concrete apartment blocks.

+On December 1, 2024, Cửa Lò town was incorporated into Vinh city.

+On June 16, 2025, refer to Plan to arrange and merge administrative units in Vietnam 2024–2025, Vinh was divided into six provincial wards, including Trường Vinh, Thành Vinh, Vinh Hưng, Vinh Phú, Vinh Lộc, and Cửa Lò.

+On July 1, 2025, Vinh City was abolished.

 Climate

-Vinh has a dry winter humid subtropical climate (Köppen Cwa), bordering on the tropical monsoon climate (Am) of the Central Coast.
+Vinh has a humid subtropical climate bordering closely on a tropical monsoon climate (Köppen climate classification Cwa/Am) of the Central Coast.